What is Globe Valve?

 Z types Globe Valve

 The simplest design and most common type is a Z-body.
 The Z-shaped partition inside the globular body contains the seat.
-The horizontal seating arrangement of the seat allows the stem and disk to travel at a perpendicular to the pipe axis resulting in a very high-pressure loss.
+The horizontal seating arrangement of the seat allows the stem and disk to travel perpendicular to the pipe axis resulting in a very high-pressure loss.

 This design simplifies manufacturing, installation, and repair.
 This type of valve is used where pressure drop is not a concern and throttling is required.